Ride (Martina McBride song): Music video

 The music video for "Ride" was directed by Kristin Barlowe, and was released on February 2, 2009.
-In the video, people are seen looking up at Martina McBride's video on a rooftop billboard.
-On the billboard, Martina McBride is shown performing her song into a microphone in front of a green screen as high-speed images of weather elements and traffic cycle behind her.
-This excites the pedestrians, and they begin dancing, jumping on cars, and enjoy themselves.
+In the video, people are seen looking up at McBride's video on a rooftop billboard.
+On the billboard, McBride sang in front of a green screen as high-speed images of weather elements and traffic cycle behind her.
+This excites the pedestrians, and they begin dancing, jumping on cars, and enjoying themselves.

 The video was ranked number 41 on GAC's Top 50 Videos of the Year.

 Chart performance

 "Ride" debuted on the Hot Country Songs chart at number 43 in November 2008.
-The song peaked at number 11 in April 2009, just missing the Top 10.
+The song peaked at number 11 in April 2009.